Donate

 • Spayed or neutered.

-There are many types of cats that may be outdoors, but not all are displaced or lost.
+There are many types of cats who may be outdoors, but not all are displaced or lost.
 While the most common approach may be to bring the cat to the safety of a Humane Society/SPCA or rescue, national data shows that only 10% of cats are returned to their owners by this course of action.
-Studies show the best method to reunite an owned cat with its owner is to help them in their neighbourhood by being their human advocate to find their way home.
+Studies show the best method to reunite an owned cat with its owner is to help them in their neighbourhood by being their ‘human advocate’ to find their way home.
 Please refer to the information below to assist you in taking the appropriate actions to ensure the best outcome for the cat you have encountered.

 At Large/Roaming Cats In Distress